Do you have a pre-existing medical condition? Find out how you can get travel insurance.

-- What medications have been taken in treatment of the condition?
+- What medications have been taken to treat the condition?

-- If you are treated for blood pressure or diabetes, what was the last reading?
+- If you have been treated for blood pressure or diabetes, what was the last reading?

-- Have you seen a medical practitioner recently, generally in the last three months?
+- Have you seen a medical practitioner recently? (generally in the last 3 months)